-ARK415 - Design and performance optimization for buildings
+ACE405 - Design and performance optimization in architecture

 Go to course page

-- apply simulation software in the early phases of the design process to answer specific design questions
+- apply building performance simulation software in the early phases of the design process to answer specific design questions with a sustainability perspective

-- structure and document their optimization process of the design solution
+- structure and document their multi-criteria optimization process of the design solution

-- through several design iterations describe and evaluate design choices and their outcomes in terms of their visual and technical qualities, using results from simple architectural visualization and simulation of building physics
+- describe and evaluate design choices and their outcomes in terms of quantitative and qualitative criteria through several design iterations, using results from the simulation tools and simple architectural visualizations

 - present their proposal in a digital hand-in